lisafolkerson/Mood-Ring/readme.md

 #MOOD RING

-An app that uses canvas to change the screen to reflect the mood read on your face
+An app that uses canvas and a facial recognition API to change the screen to reflect the mood read on your face